-- online business formation providers and registered agent service providers; - traditional offline law firms and solo attorneys, online legal document services and secretaries of state; - accounting and tax firms and other tax preparation and filing service providers; and - large platform companies that could develop competing technology solutions to address the needs of our small business or consumer customers.
+- online business formation providers and registered agent service providers; - traditional offline law firms and solo attorneys, online legal document services and secretaries of state; and - large platform companies that could develop competing technology solutions to address the needs of our small business or consumer customers.

 Law firms and solo attorneys, who provide in-person consultations, are able to provide direct legal advice that we generally cannot offer due to laws and regulations regarding the unauthorized practice of law, or UPL.
 However, our ABS in Arizona is allowed to provide independent legal advice to our customers and, as a result, can compete directly with traditional offline law firms and solo attorneys.
 In addition, there are structural impediments that make it difficult for traditional offline attorneys to adapt to technology advancements and consumer behaviors.
-While service industries like accounting, tax, marketing and payments have rapidly transitioned online, legal offerings largely remain offline and online adoption of legal services lags behind other comparable industries.
+While service industries like accounting, marketing and payments have rapidly transitioned online, legal offerings largely remain offline and online adoption of legal services lags behind other comparable industries.
 However, some traditional offline attorneys have developed and may continue to develop competing online legal services.